saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/real-devices.md

 ## Using the W3C WebDriver Specification

-Sauce Labs encourages adoption of the W3C WebDriver protocol, but supports both JSON Wire Protocol (JWP) or W3C in all currently supported Appium versions.
+Sauce Labs encourages adoption of the W3C WebDriver protocol, but supports both JSON Wire Protocol (JWP) or W3C in all currently supported Appium 1.X versions (Appium 2.0 will deprecate support for JWP).

 Since W3C and JWP use different formats for specifying your test capabilities, it is important to make sure you configure your tests accurately so your intended protocol is followed and your settings are applied correctly.

 ### How Sauce Labs Determines Your Protocol

-When Sauce Labs executes your test configuration, it looks for the presence of certain indicators in the session creation request to determine whether it should apply the JWT or W3C protocol.
+When Sauce Labs executes your test configuration, it looks for the presence of certain indicators in the session creation request to determine whether it should apply the JWP or W3C protocol.
 The following table outlines how Sauce Labs evaluates your creation request.

 |Indicator|Determination|
 |:---|:---|